aronreisx/aronreisx/README.md

 ### Hi there 👋

-#### I'm a Full-Stack Developer working remotely from Lisbon, Portugal.
+#### I'm a Software Engineer working remotely from Lisbon, Portugal.

 ##### BIO